Toxikuu/Samael/README.md

     Record keeps track of who you win and lose to.
     This is used to automatically safelist or blacklist players.
     Notes stores the notes you make.
+    Hourly stores session stats if you decide to use the webhook.

 # Launching
-    Once you've set up and configured samael, run it with: python <your samael.py path>
+    Once you've set up and configured Samael, run it with: python <your samael.py path>
     Or create a launch.bat with the python run command.
+    Or double click samael.py

 # Commands
     Samael commands use the following format (typed in Minecraft chat): /fakechat -command argument.
+    Additionally, ^ or ^^ may be used in place of an ign to target the previous or previous previous opponent.
+    Ex. /fakechat -note ^ "might be cheating ~ will make that note of the last opponent you fought.
     Samael adds the following commands:
     /fakechat -s ign ~ safelists a player ~ ex. /fakechat -s toxikuu /fakechat -b ign ~ blacklists a player ~ ex. /fakechat -b toxikuu